stdonato/zabbix-veeam-rest/README.md

 # zabbix-veeam-rest
 Zabbix template and php script for monitoring Veeam B&R jobs and repositories.

+#Updated to work with Zabbix 4.4 and Veeam B&R 10.

 Based in https://github.com/glukinho/zabbix-veeam-rest

 ## How it works